 - 500 gm Rosella fruit, seedpod separated from the Calyx and Bracts ( cut into small pieces)

-- Approx 2 cups Sugar depending on the exact weight of fruit.
+- Approx 2 cups Sugar depending on the exact weight of the fruit.

 - Approx 2-3 cups Water

-Firstly I soaked the fruits in cold water for about 20 minutes so as to not only clean them but remove any insects they can be susceptible to little bugs.
+Firstly I soaked the fruits in cold water for about 20 minutes so as to not only clean them but remove any insects as these flowers can be susceptible to little bugs.

 It was then a case of removing the seed pod from the inside of the fruit…Covering the seed pods with water and cooking them for about 20 minutes.